Morlam Music

 - written by Geoff Alexander, director, Academic Film Archive of North America

-This program represents the first time a comprehensive program of Morlam music from Thailand has been introduced to Western audiences in the Western hemisphere.
+This program represents likely the first time a comprehensive program of Morlam music from Thailand has been introduced to Western audiences in the Western hemisphere.
 The music, we feel, is important, and a significant contributor to the continuity of Isaan culture in Thailand.
 These introductory notes provide a background to the music, its relationship to Isaan culture, the importance of documenting the music, and the challenges in documentation, from a Western perspective.
-The notes to each morlam piece on the program are available on this site, as is a biographical sketch of Jintara Poonlarb, morlam's reigning star.
+The notes to each morlam piece on the program are available on this site, as is a biographical sketch of Jintara Poonlarp, morlam's reigning star.

-On a number of levels, we think this is the most important show we’ve done, in our six plus years of programming.
+On a number of levels, we think this is the most culturally significant show we’ve done in our six plus years of programming.
 The music is important, although unknown for the most part outside of Thailand and Lao.
 It’s visually exciting, and its hard-charging rhythms and dynamic vocalizations are often spectacular.
 As archivists of film 16mm genres that are fast disappearing, we are committed to bringing attention to other forms of visual media (such as these VCDs) that we feel may be in future danger, as tastes change, and as Western culture continues inexorably to proliferate globally.

 Like all great folk musics, the listener doesn’t have to understand the lyrics to recognize the beauty and power of morlam music, but morlam isn't easy to find, in conventional record stores.
 Even in Thailand, you’ll have to get pretty far off the main tourist track to experience the music, whether in bars, record stores, or concerts.